 - reach out – contact

-Again, the Hemingway app is the perfect (and free) editing tool to free your writing of such wordy phrases and make your content more mobile friendly.
+Again, the Hemingway App is the perfect (and free) editing tool to get rid of such wordy phrases in your writing and make your content more mobile friendly.

 You must also check out this list of 50 of the most used wordy phrases along with their simpler alternatives from Daily Writing Tips.
-(We’re all guilty of using them!)
+(It’s safe to say we are all guilty of using them!)

 As we saw in the example of chunked content, images are an excellent means to chunk content and enhance reading on a mobile device.